scottidler/sota/README.md

 After I get the core language implemented I plan to tackle meta- programming, concurrency | threading and asynchronous support.
-I could use help implementing the language, and later libraries as well design what next features will make it truly the State of the Art.
+I could use help implementing the language, and later libraries as well as design what next features will make it truly the State of the Art.
 If you're interested, please contact me.

 Capitalization
 ==============

-Sota is primarily written and intended for use in Linux.
+Sota is primarily written and intended for use in Linux (Windows later if I have to).
 As such lowercase is preferred if at all possible.
 Capitalization is allowed and used in Sota, but sparingly.

 Keywords
 ========